timsayshey/wheelie/readme.md

-# Wheelie CMS v0.0.1 (Pre-Alpha 0.1)
+# Wheelie CMS
+v0.0.1 (Pre-Alpha 0.1)

 A CFML CMS built on CFWheels - Inspired by Wordpress and Xindi

 ## [Quick video tour](http://youtu.be/7AAMkGP-y3E)

 ## Compatibility

-Heads up.
-I have only tested this on Railo 4/Windows 7.
-I will test on CF10 soon.
+Tested on Railo 4, Coldfusion 10, MySQL and MSSQL.

 ## Installation